model context experience / learn how the best AI products are built

 Can I expense this through my company?

 Many students successfully expense this as professional development.
-The team plan is specifically designed for learning budgets and includes invoicing options.
+We can provide invoices for your records.

 My thesis (why am I doing this?)